Websites and Pages

 6. Launching a Web Presence

-2. The cabinet vice president must also review all web pages, and send an email to gjerwin@hfcc.edu indicating approval for final launch.
+2. The vice president must also review all web pages, and send an email to communications@hfcc.edu indicating approval for final launch.
 Websites will not be launched unless the vice president sends the final approval email.

 7. Maintaining a Web Presence